OpenEvalProject/evals/manuscripts/elife-84382/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/84382/elife-84382-fig10-v2.jpg)

-**Figure 10.:** ALS toxicity suppression through the UNC5 pathway.(Left panel) Wild-type motor neurons exhibit healthy neurites and well-elaborated growth cones devoid of UBQLN2 aggregates.
+**Figure 10.:** (Left panel) Wild-type motor neurons exhibit healthy neurites and well-elaborated growth cones devoid of UBQLN2 aggregates.
 (Center panel) Amyotrophic lateral sclerosis (ALS)-associated mutations in the proline-rich repeat (PRR) of UBQLN2 promote its misfolding and assembly into aggregates that trigger UNC5/DCC-dependent axonal retraction.
 UBQLN2ALS aggregates may directly initiate pathologic UNC5/DCC signaling or impact other aspects of cellular regulation, including the endolysosomal-autophagosomal pathway, leading to proteostasis deregulation and growth cone retraction.
 (Right panel) Suppression of UNC5/DCC signaling with rationally designed antibodies or small molecules (not shown) rescues growth cone defects in UBQLN2ALS motor neurons.

 A genetic Df screen in Drosophila identified 35 loci (7 suppressors and 28 enhancers) that influenced toxicity of UBQLN2ALS mutants.
 Key to the identification of phenotypic suppressors was a UBQLN24XALS allele that showed elevated HS-dependent toxicity relative to UBQLN2ALS point mutants, whose toxicities were difficult to discern from overexpressed UBQLN2WT (Figures 1B and 2D).
 The reason for enhanced toxicity of UBQLN24XALS is unclear; however, its enhanced aggregation potential may overwhelm cellular proteostasis machinery and/or accelerate disease mechanisms that are slow to manifest in neurons harboring ALS point mutations.
 This is consistent with the fact that UBQLN24XALS toxicity in flies was unmasked by HS, which is a well-known inducer of proteotoxicity.
 While caution must be taken when interpreting experiments employing the UBQLN24XALS allele, it may serve as useful discovery tool for pathway identification in UBQLN2-associated ALS.